jtaghiyev18172/AnimalClassification---different-machine-learning-approaches/README.md

 A structured experimental pipeline for **animal image classification** comparing:

 - classical computer vision approaches
-- deep feature extraction with a fixed pretrained encoder
+- deep feature extraction
 - custom CNN models trained from scratch
-- ImageNet-pretrained CNN transfer learning
+- pretrained CNN transfer learning
-- ImageNet-pretrained Vision Transformer-family transfer learning
+- pretrained Vision Transformer families
 - custom Vision Transformers trained from scratch

-The goal of this project is to **systematically benchmark different modeling strategies** under a shared dataset split, transformation pipeline, and experiment-tracking setup.
+The goal of this project is to **systematically benchmark different modeling strategies** under a shared dataset split and transformation pipeline.

-The repository is designed to be **reproducible, modular, and experiment-tracked**, allowing fair comparisons between approaches on a common three-class dataset consisting of **cats, dogs, and wildlife** images.
+The repository is designed to be **reproducible, modular, and experiment-tracked**, allowing fair comparisons between approaches.
+The project benchmarks handcrafted-feature pipelines, pretrained deep-feature extraction, convolutional neural networks trained from scratch, and pretrained CNN transfer-learning models on a common three-class dataset consisting of **cats, dogs, and wildlife** images.

 ---